Protection of Children Policy

 Checklist for Programs involving Children

-- Contact the Office of Risk Management at least 15 days prior to the Program with the following information:
+- Contact the Child Protection Program Manager at least 30 days prior to the Program with the following information:

 - Program’s dates, times, locations, attendance (age range and number of participants).